Separating QMA from QCMA with a classical oracle: Outline of the paper

 \section{Outline of the paper}

-This paper is broken up into parts.
+This paper is broken up into multiple parts.
 In the remainder of~\Cref{part:introduction}, we introduce relevant notations, definitions, and formalize the definitions of the complexity classes $\QMA$, $\QCMA$, and oracle separations.
-We, however, defer introducing the quantum mechanics of bosons to~\cref{sec:bosons} of~\cref{part:sampler-upper-bound}.
-Next,~\Cref{part:qcma-to-sampler} and~\Cref{part:sampler-upper-bound} play dual roles to each other, together proving the impossibility of an efficient query algorithm with a polynomial-sized witness for spectral Forrelation in the property-testing regime. \Cref{part:qcma-to-sampler} proves that an efficient $\QCMA$ algorithm for the spectral Forrelation problem implies a sampling probability \emph{lower bound} for a particular sampling task.
-Then,~\Cref{part:sampler-upper-bound} proves a strictly smaller sampling \emph{upper bound} for that task.
-These two parts are meant to be self-contained and can be read like separate papers in themselves, although \Cref{part:sampler-upper-bound} is significantly longer.~\Cref{part:concluding-remarks} brings together all the important results from the previous parts to prove a property testing oracle separation which can be lifted to a complexity class separation.
+We, however, defer introducing the quantum mechanics of bosons to~\cref{sec:prelim-bosons} of~\cref{part:sampler-upper-bound}.
+Next,~\Cref{part:qcma-to-sampler} and~\Cref{part:sampler-upper-bound,part:poly-query-implies-qec} play dual roles to each other, together proving the impossibility of an efficient query algorithm with a polynomial-sized witness for spectral Forrelation in the property-testing regime.

+\Cref{part:qcma-to-sampler} proves that an efficient $\QCMA$ algorithm for the spectral Forrelation problem implies a sampling probability \emph{lower bound} for a particular sampling task, namely sampling points from $S$ given oracle access to $U$, the heavy points of the Hadamard transform of $\ket{S}$.
+The proof highly resembles the hybrid method originally used by \cite{BBBV}, with the key idea being to use the fact that a classical witness can be reused without degrading its quality to get arbitrarily many samples from $S$.

+Then,~\Cref{part:sampler-upper-bound,part:poly-query-implies-qec} prove a strictly smaller sampling \emph{upper bound} for that same task. \Cref{part:sampler-upper-bound} introduces a broad family of states, which we call quasi-even condensates, that (approximately) satisfy a large number of translational symmetries.
+Using a combinatorial argument, we bound the maximum success probability of any sampler whose purifying register is a quasi-even condensate.
+Finally, \Cref{part:poly-query-implies-qec} shows that after only making a few queries to $U$, the purifying register of every query algorithm will be supported on quasi-even condensates. \Cref{part:poly-query-implies-qec} introduces a new compressed oracle technique for sparse oracles, and combines it with flat polynomial approximations to the exponential and tools from perturbation theory.

+Finally,~\Cref{part:concluding-remarks} brings together all the important results from the previous parts to prove a property testing oracle separation which can be lifted to a complexity class separation.
 We end~\Cref{part:concluding-remarks} with concluding remarks about how we came to this proof.